thegaragelab/efm32_sensnode/README.md

 ## Implementation

 Due to time constraints the implementation of the prototype is not yet complete, some functionality is untested or only partially implemented.
-The current code base is [available on GitHub]() and will be updated as more progress is made.

 ### Hardware